pingcap/docs/statistics.md

 ##### Collect statistics on some columns

-In most cases, when executing SQL statements, the optimizer only uses statistics of some columns (such as columns in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` statements).
+In most cases, when executing SQL statements, the optimizer only uses statistics on some columns (such as columns in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` statements).
 These columns are called `PREDICATE COLUMNS`.

 If a table has many columns, collecting statistics on all the columns can cause a large overhead.
 To reduce the overhead, you can collect statistics on only specified columns or `PREDICATE COLUMNS` to be used by the optimizer.